pallotron/yubiswitch/README.md

 * Feature: lock computer when yubikey is removed
 * Make hotkey configurable via configuration window, currently it's static and it is cmd-Y
+* Support more yubikeys nano on multiple USB slots

 Credits
 =======